einpraegsam/email2powermail/README.md

 ## Dependencies

-* Powermail 3.0.0 or higher (best work with 3.8 or higher)
+* Powermail 4.0.0 or newer
-* TYPO3 7.6 or higher
+* TYPO3 7.6 or newer
-* PHP 5.5 or higher
+* PHP 5.5 or newer

 ## Changelog